advanced-security/secret-scanning-custom-patterns/configs/README.md

 **Comments / Notes:**

+- Only support for Postgres and MySQL password strings
 - Checks if the password is null / length of 0
 - Supports quoted passwords
 - Not case sensative